chernienkoAndriy/mysql-client-for-mongodb/README.md

 dbUrl - is url to your mongoDb, it not specified app will try to connect to localhost:27017.

 dbName - is name of database to work with.
 If not specified, app will work with 'test' db.

+To run tests you need run "gradle test" commnad;